Ordinary Time: July 12th

 The holy martyrs, Nabor and Felix, suffered in the persecution of Maximian.
 "They were Christian soldiers in the army of Emperor Maximian Hercules.
 Because of their Christian faith they were tried in Milan and beheaded in Lodi, Italy, (303 or 304).
 Their bodies were interred in Milan" (Martyrology).
 When Emperor Frederic Barbarossa captured Milan in the twelfth century, he gave the sacred relics to Reinald, archbishop of Cologne.
 Soon after, Reinald transferred the bodies of the holy martyrs to his episcopal see, where they are still venerated in one of the cathedral's magnificent chapels.

-According to Tradition, when St. Veronica saw Jesus fall beneath the weight of the cross He carried to his pending crucifixion, she was so moved with pity she pushed through the crowd past the Roman Soldiers to reach Jesus.
-She used her veil to wipe the blood and sweat from His face.
+According to tradition, when St. Veronica saw Jesus fall beneath the weight of the cross he carried to his pending crucifixion, she was so moved with pity she pushed through the crowd past the Roman Soldiers to reach Jesus.
+She used her veil (sometimes called the "sudarium") to wipe the blood and sweat from His face.
 The soldiers forced her away from Jesus even as He peered at her with gratitude.
 She bundled her veil and did not look at it again until she returned home.
-When she finally unfolded the veil--history does not clarify exactly what kind of material the veil was made from--it was imprinted with an image of Christ's face.
+When she finally unfolded the veil—history does not clarify exactly what kind of material the veil was made from—it was imprinted with an image of Christ's face.
+Tradition calls this woman "Veronica" but it has been said this might be a attributed name for her work.